-ISABEL ESCALANTE, Co-Founder and General Manager
+ISABEL ESCALANTE, Co-Founder / Violin

 A versatile Venezuelan violinist, Isabel Escalante is an interdisciplinary artist who balances classical music and mainstream genres seamlessly.
 She has received numerous awards in several competitions including 3rd place in the Emil Friedman Violin Competition and 1st place in the 2007 William T. Gower Competition.
 She was a semifinalist in the Sphinx Competition and the Lennox International Young Artist Competition.
 Ms. Escalante made her solo debut at age 9 with the Carabobo Youth Orchestra and has appeared as a soloist with the University of Southern Mississippi Orchestra.